Design Basics: How to use color

 It is very important to choose your colors wisely.
-Choosing the wrong colors can make a design dull and looking a bit off, so consideration is in order.
+Choosing the wrong colors can make a design dull and look a bit off, so consideration is in order.
 There are various color combinations you can use to achieve a natural effect.
 The most known is the color wheel.

 Image source: Logo Designers Blog